Auckland’s three most southern local boards, Manurewa, Papakura and Franklin, have been praised for committing to working alongside Māori.

 The Manurewa board has a stated outcome, “we are proud of our strong Māori identity and thriving Māori community”, in its plan, now open for consultation.

-It has also established a sub-committee, Tira Kapuia Roopu, made up of chair Joseph Allan, deputy Melissa Atama, and members Anne Candy and Rangi McLean, to work with Māori to ensure that outcome remains central to the board’s work.
+It has also established a sub-committee, Tira Kapuia Roopu, made up Cr Angela Dalton, board chair Joseph Allan, deputy Melissa Atama, and members Anne Candy and Rangi McLean, to work with Māori to ensure that outcome remains central to the board’s work.

-That move towards a co-governance approach was widely applauded by iwi and mana whenua at a hui where boards outlined their commitment to Māori.
+That move towards joint decision-making was widely applauded by iwi and mana whenua at a hui where boards outlined their commitment to Māori.

 Board members were inaugurated on Manurewa Marae.